 Visualization of VGGT's global attention matrix.
 A very small number of entries is highly activated, while the vast majority of entries is near zero.
 This visualization shows the average attention map over all heads of layer 15 in the VGGT aggregator, at an input resolution of \(224\times 182\).
 Upper highlight: The special tokens attend to each other and form a distinctive pattern.
 Lower highlight: Patch-level attention is localized on a small subset of highly activated entries.
 See the supplementary material for an enlarged visualization.

 Efficient and accurate feed-forward multi-view reconstruction has long been an important task in computer vision.
-Recent transformer-based models like VGGT and \(\pi^3\) have achieved impressive results with simple architectures, yet they face an inherent runtime bottleneck, due to the quadratic complexity of the global attention layers, that limits the scalability to large image sets.
-In this paper, we empirically analyze the global attention matrix of these models and observe that probability mass concentrates on a small subset of patch-patch interactions that correspond to cross-view geometric matches.
-Motivated by the structured attention and inspired by recent advancement in large language models, we propose a replacement for the dense global attention operation based on highly optimized block-sparse kernels, yielding up to \(\mathbf{4\times}\) faster inference with comparable task performance.
-Our retrofit requires no retraining of the backbone, extends to both VGGT and \(\pi^3\), and supports larger image collections.
-Evaluations on a comprehensive suite of multi-view benchmarks demonstrate the effectiveness of our approach.
+Recent transformer-based models like VGGT, \(\pi^3\) and MapAnything have demonstrated remarkable performance with relatively simple architectures.
+However, their scalability is fundamentally constrained by the quadratic complexity of global attention, which imposes a significant runtime bottleneck when processing large image sets.
+In this work, we empirically analyze the global attention matrix of these models and observe that the probability mass concentrates on a small subset of patch-patch interactions corresponding to cross-view geometric correspondences.
+Building on this insight and inspired by recent advances in large language models, we propose a training-free, block-sparse replacement for dense global attention, implemented with highly optimized kernels.
+Our method accelerates inference by more than \(\mathbf{3\times}\) while maintaining comparable task performance.
+Evaluations on a comprehensive suite of multi-view benchmarks demonstrate that our approach seamlessly integrates into existing global attention-based architectures such as VGGT, \(\pi^3\), and MapAnything, while substantially improving scalability to large image collections.

 Runtime of VGGT’s forward pass.
 FA denotes frame-wise attention.
 As the number of input frames increases, global attention dominates the computational cost (measured with FlashAttention2 on an H100 GPU).
 We propose to adapt a block-sparse attention method that considerably reduces the cost of Global Attention while preserving result quality.